aa6dcc/Heat-Equation/README.md

 </p>

 The rate of change of heat energy in time is the sum of the heat flux through the boundary to its neighbours and the heat energy generated at any point in space/time.
+This equation is a general statement regarding the conservation of thermal energy.

 <!DOCTYPE html>
 <html lang="en">